Draft Recommendation Statement

-Speech and Language Delay or Disorders in Children Age 5 Years or Younger: Screening
+Speech and Language Delay and Disorders in Children: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.